-13.3 - Dual Wheel Hitch Carrier
+13.3 - Slow Speed Transport Hitch Carrier

-The optional dual wheel hitch carrier carries the weight of the header that would normally be supported by the rear axle of the towing vehicle.
+The optional Slow Speed Transport Hitch Carrier carries the weight of the header that would normally be supported by the rear axle of the towing vehicle.

-To install the hitch carrier:
+To install the slow speed transport hitch carrier:

 - Ensure the header is in transport mode. - Raise the header using the hitch jack until the hitch carrier can be rolled under the drawbar hitch. - Remove the washer and pin from the hitch carrier mounting pin. - Slowly lower the drawbar hitch onto the hitch carrier mounting pin, then secure in place using the washer and pin. - Connect the electrical harness to the towing vehicle using the provided extension cable.
-Ensure the transport lights are functional.
+Ensure the transport lights are functional. - Secure both safety chains in order to keep the hitch connected in the event of hitch pin failure.